 - Use specific job titles.
 The less generic the title, the more likely the job will catch the right job seeker’s attention.

 - Be thorough.
 When job seekers search on Indeed, they have the option to narrow down their search by selected criteria.
 Include a location, experience level, salary estimate and other information to make sure your listing appears in filtered results.

 - Opt for sponsored jobs.
-A sponsored job is a paid listing displayed at the top and bottom of relevant pages, and it won’t be pushed further back in the results pages over time.
+A sponsored job is a paid listing displayed at the top and bottom of relevant pages, and it won’t be pushed further back into the results pages over time.

 Use job boards to find employees

 Another way to find employees is to post on multiple job boards.
 Job boards typically feature listings submitted by employers and recruiters and are often specialized by industry, job or career type.
 By posting your listing on multiple job boards, you can potentially maximize your outreach.
 It’s important to remember that a job board is different from a job search engine like Indeed, which aggregates listings from thousands of online sources, offering an even broader reach.

 Job boards usually reach a smaller audience compared to a job search engine.
 When considering how to find employees, it’s a good idea to list your job position on both platforms.
 A job search engine can index your job board listing and broadcast it to a wider audience, thereby maximizing your outreach.

 There are times when you may receive a strong resume from a great job candidate, but it’s not the perfect fit for the role you need to fill.
 Rather than throwing that resume away, reserve these quality applications in case they are useful at a later date.